-The inspection should be carried out and recorded in line with the template pre-completion inspection checklist.
-Inspectors can reproduce the checklist in an electronic or digital format.
-However, they must carry out the checks shown on the original template.
 The completion notice period is usually expected to be at least 14 calendar days (unless the developer and the customer agree otherwise).
 This is to make sure there is enough time for all the necessary legal requirements to be met and for the pre-completion inspection to be carried out.
-To avoid doubt, the pre-completion inspection checklist is not intended to delay or prevent completion happening in line with the notice to complete, but the developer must respond to the results of the inspection in line with the conditions set out in part 3.
+To avoid doubt, the pre-completion inspection checklist is not intended to delay or prevent completion happening in line with the notice to complete, but the developer must respond to the results of the inspection in line with the requirements set out in part 3.